-Directory objects can be created by DBAs or by any user with the
+DBAs or any user can create directory objects with the

 To use external tables in an Oracle Real Applications Cluster (Oracle RAC) configuration, you must ensure that the directory object path is on a cluster-wide file system.

-After a directory is created, the user creating the directory object needs to grant
+After a directory is created, the user creating the directory object must grant

 WRITE privileges on the directory to other users.
-These privileges must be explicitly granted, rather than assigned through the use of roles.
+These privileges must be explicitly granted, rather than assigned by using roles.
 For example, to allow the server to read files on behalf of user

 scott in the directory named by